Sep 19, 2022

 - It’s more expensive than shared hosting.

-- It requires more technical knowledge to setup your VPS server, though there are a lot of tutorials available online.
+- It requires more technical knowledge to setup your VPS, though there are a lot of tutorials available online.

 - Server management is more technically demanding than shared or cloud plans.